larik-22/data-structures/doc/Documentation.md

 #### Explanation
 By using a `MyDLLNode` class, it is possible to create connections between nodes and form a list.
 We track head, tail and size of the list.
 In methods `addFirst()`, `addLast()` and `remove()` we adjust the pointers accordingly.

 #### Testing
 **Test file:** [DoublyLinkedListTest](../test/nl/saxion/cds/solution/data_structures/DoublyLinkedListTest.java)

-When it comes to testing, I have tested every method with multiple test cases, including edge cases.
+I have tested every method with multiple test cases, including edge cases.
+I tested adding, removing, setting, getting and clearing the list.
 I went a bit overboard and tested every method with multiple test cases.
 I have achieved 100% coverage just out of curiosity, but I believe it was a good practice to do so.